FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 The parameter of this keyword are

-* `:::freefem region=` an integer array that allow to change the region number of tetrahedra.
+* `:::freefem region=` an integer array that changes the region number of tetrahedra.
 This array is defined as the parameter `:::freefem reftet` in the keyword `:::freefem change`.

-* `:::freefem label=` an integer array that allow to change the label of boundary triangles.
+* `:::freefem label=` an integer array that changes the label of boundary triangles.
 This array is defined as the parameter `:::freefem label` in the keyword `:::freefem change`.

 * `:::freefem sizeofvolume=` a reel function.
-This function allows to constraint volume size of tetrahedra in the domain. (see [Isotrope mesh adaption section](#a-first-3d-isotrope-mesh-adaptation-process) to build a 3d adapted mesh).
+This function constraints the volume size of the tetrahedra in the domain. (see [Isotrope mesh adaption section](#a-first-3d-isotrope-mesh-adaptation-process) to build a 3d adapted mesh).

 The parameters `:::freefem switch`, `:::freefem nbofregions`, `:::freefem regionlist`, `:::freefem nboffacetcl` and `:::freefem facetcl` of the command line which call TetGen (`:::freefem tetg`) is used for `:::freefem tetgrefine`.